Topological property (T) for groupoids: Constant vectors and property (T)

 \begin{definition} Let $G$ be a groupoid.
 Define a linear map by

-to check that the image is contained in $C(G^{(0)})$, it suffices by the \'{e}tale assumption to check this for $f$ supported in an open bisection, in which case it is clear.
+Note that the image is indeed contained in $C(G^{(0)})$: indeed, it suffices by the \'{e}tale assumption to check this for $f$ supported in an open bisection, in which case it is clear.
 For a representation $(\h,\pi)$ of $C_c(G)$, a vector $\xi\in \h$ is \emph{invariant}, or \emph{fixed}, or \emph{constant} if for all $f\in C_c(G)$,

 We write $\h^\pi$ for the closed subspace of $\h$ consisting of constant vectors, and $\h_\pi$ for its orthogonal complement. \end{definition}

 In order to fix intuition, let us look at some examples.

 \begin{example} Let $G=\Gamma$ be a discrete group, so $C_c(G)=\C[\Gamma]$ is the usual complex group $*$-algebra, with elements given by formal sums $\sum_{g\in\Gamma}a_gg$ with finitely many non-zero complex coefficients $a_g\in \C$.
 Representations of $C_c(G)$ are canonically in one-to-one correspondence with unitary representations of $\Gamma$.
 Moreover, $C_c(G^{(0)})=\C$, and $\Psi(\sum a_gu_g)=\sum a_g$.
 From this, one sees that in any representation $(H,\pi)$ of $C_c(G)$, a vector $\xi$ is fixed if and only if it is fixed by the corresponding unitary representation $u$ of $\Gamma$, i.e.\ if and only if $u_g\xi=\xi$ for all $g\in \Gamma$. \end{example}